Optimal Uncertainty Quantification under General Moment Constraints on Input Subdomains: Numerical Examples

 The input domains of the five variables are partitioned into $K = 1$, $2$, $4$, and $8$ subdomains simultaneously.
 We consider moment constraints up to the second order, i.e., $r = 0$, $1$, and $2$.
 Recall that a single exact evaluation of the PoF requires $(K(r+1))^{m}$ evaluations of the forward mapping.
 In this example, $m = 5$, so the exact computation becomes extremely expensive and even infeasible for large values of $K$ and $r$.
 Consequently, in these computationally prohibitive cases we employ the ITS method described in Section~\ref{sec:mc_sampling} to estimate the PoF within the OUQ framework.
 To determine an appropriate number of inverse-transform samples, we first examine how the PoF varies with the number of samples $N_{\mathrm{ITS}}$ for two representative cases: $K=4$ and $K=8$ both with $r=2$.
 For this comparison, we fix the free canonical moments $\{p\}^{\mathrm{free}}$ and hence the corresponding Dirac measures, and compute the resulting PoF.

 Fig.~\ref{fig:5d_ouq_mc_exact_pof} shows the PoF as a function of $N_{\mathrm{ITS}}$ for these two cases.
 For the first case, Fig.~\ref{fig:5d_ouq_mc_exact_pof}(a), we also compute the exact PoF using Eq.~(\ref{eq:ouq_canonical}), which requires $248{,}832$ evaluations of the forward mapping.
 As expected, the estimate obtained via ITS converges to the exact value as $N_{\mathrm{ITS}}$ increases.
 In particular, when $N_{\mathrm{ITS}} > 4 \times 10^4$, the approximation error falls below $1\%$.
 For the second case, Fig.~\ref{fig:5d_ouq_mc_exact_pof}(b), computing the exact PoF would require $7{,}962{,}624$ forward evaluations, which is infeasible given our computational resources.
 Instead, we compute a high-fidelity reference value of the PoF using a large number of samples, specifically $N_{\mathrm{ITS}} = 2 \times 10^6$.
 The ITS estimate again exhibits convergence behavior.
 Once $N_{\mathrm{ITS}} > 2 \times 10^4$, the variation in the estimated PoF is less than $1\%$.
-Based on these observations, we choose $N_{\mathrm{ITS}} = 5 \times 10^4$ for all the computations in this and next examples and apply the selection criterion described in Section~\ref{sec:mc_sampling} and Algorithm~\ref{alg:cm_ouq}.
-This implementation yields a reduction in computational cost by up to two orders of magnitude while maintaining acceptable accuracy.
+Based on these observations, we choose $N_{\mathrm{ITS}} = 5 \times 10^4$ for all the computations in this and the following examples and apply the selection criterion described in Section~\ref{sec:mc_sampling} and Algorithm~\ref{alg:cm_ouq}.
+This choice balances accuracy and computational feasibility, reducing the computational cost by up to two orders of magnitude while maintaining acceptable accuracy.
+Fig.~\ref{fig:5d_ouq_mc_exact_pof}(b) also illustrates a practical guideline for selecting \(N_{\mathrm{ITS}}\): when ITS is used, a convergence study should be performed, and the final sample size should be chosen based on both convergence behavior and available computational resources.